F33RNI/LlM-Api-Open/README.md

     ```json
     {
         "module": "name of module from MODULES",
-        "token": "YourStrongRandomToken from --tokens argument"
+        "token": "YourStrongRandomToken from --tokens-manage argument"
     }
     ```